daylifemike/photomosaic/readme.txt

 == Changelog ==
 = 2.3.3 =
 * Enhancement: WP image "Alt Text" conveys to IMG 'alt' attribute
+* Enhancement: JS has been concatenated in order to load fewer files

 = 2.3.2 =
 * Bug Fix: prevents WP from injecting <p> tags in output JS